aprilandjan/lerna-electron-react-typescript-boilerplate/README.md

 - [x] allow filter electron output message
 - [ ] bug: set env always later than read dotenv files
 - [ ] allow app-module build without webpack (using tsc and babel only)
-- [ ] auto find restarted electron process and close it when leaving dev mode
+- [ ] auto find restarted electron process and restart works with it and close it when leaving dev mode

 ## References